 Using assessments can be good tools to identify employees with leadership potential and can even be used in succession planning.
 Today, companies are using assessments throughout the employee life cycle at much higher rates.

-3. Think to budget
+3. Think about budget

 Budget is the most important thing one should consider before choosing an assessment tool.
 When businesses utilize assessment tools, candidates are exposed to every macro and micro strength and vulnerability of them.